An Asymptotic for the Number of Solutions to Linear Equations in Prime Numbers from Specified Chebotarev Classes: Approximation of

 To summarize we potentially have the following $d$ each giving at most $YA^2d^{-1}$ bad $n$'s. \begin{itemize} \item One $d$ at least $\min\left(\frac{q}{2},\frac{n_0 B}{2AY}\right)$. \item For each diadic interval $[K,2K]$ with $K\geq \frac{X}{2A}$ at most $10KX^{-1}A$ such $d$'s \end{itemize} Notice that there are $\log(2AY)$ such diadic intervals, and that each contributes at most $10YA^3X^{-1}$ bad $n$'s.
 We also potentially have $n_0$ bad $n$'s from the numbers less than $n_0$.
 Hence the number of $n$ for which there is no suitable rational approximation of $n\alpha$ is at most

 Substituting $n_0 = Y A^{3/2} B^{-1/2}$ yields our result. \end{proof}

 We will also need the following related Lemma: \begin{lem} Let $X,A,C$ be positive integers.
 Let $\alpha$ be a real number with rational approximation of denominator $q$.
 Suppose that for some $B>2A$, that $XB^{-1} > q > B$.
 Then there exists a set $S$ of natural numbers so that \begin{itemize} \item elements of $S$ are of size at least $\Omega(BA^{-1})$. \item The sum of the reciprocals of the elements of $S$ is $O(A^2 B^{-1}+X^{-1}A^4 C)$. \item for all positive integers $n\leq C$, either $n$ is a multiple of some element of $S$ or $n\alpha$ has a rational approximation with some denominator $q'$ with $XA^{-1}n^{-1} > q' > A$. \end{itemize} \end{lem} \begin{proof} We use the same basic techniques as the proof of Lemma \ref{RatAproxMultLem}.
-We note that $n\alpha$ always has a rational approximation $\frac{a}{q'}$ accurate to within $\frac{1}{q'XA^{-1}n^{-1}}$ with $q'<XA^{-1}n^{-1}$.
-This means that we have an appropriate rational approximation of $n\alpha$ unless this $q'$ is less than $A$.
-If this happens, it is the case that

-Hence to each such $n$ we can assign a rational approximation $\frac{a}{nq'}$ of $\alpha$.
-The $n$ that are assigned to a rational approximation $\frac{a}{d}$ are those so that